Manucho: Manchester United, loans at Panathinaikos and Hull City

 On 21 December 2007, it was announced that Manucho had agreed to sign for English Premier League champions Manchester United.
 He joined the club in January 2008 on a three-year contract.
 Prior to the announcement, Manucho had been on a three-week trial with the Manchester club, during which he managed to impress United manager Alex Ferguson enough to earn himself a contract.

 On 31 January 2008, it was reported that Manucho was due to head out on loan to Greek team Panathinaikos for the remainder of the 2007–08 season, due to complications obtaining a work permit, with a view to him gaining valuable first team experience.
 Ferguson announced on 1 February that Manucho had indeed been loaned out to Panathinaikos until the end of the season.
 The loan period began soon after Angola's elimination from the 2008 Africa Cup of Nations by Egypt.
-Manucho scored on his league debut for Panathinaikos in a 2–0 home win over Larissa.
+Manucho scored on his league debut for Panathinaikos in a 2–0 home win over AEL.
 Panathinaikos finished the Super League Greece 2007–08 season in third place, qualifying the team for a play-off for the remaining European places.
 Manucho scored three goals in this six-game mini tournament, helping Panathinaikos to top the play-off group and qualify for the second qualifying round of the 2008–09 UEFA Champions League.